We just don’t talk about menopause nearly enough, and it’s time that changes.

 Why am I bleeding after menopause?

-Is bleeding after menopause serious?
+What does bleeding after menopause mean?

 Endometrial cancer only happens in about 9% of women who experience postmenopausal bleeding—but it’s definitely worth investigating.

 To find out what’s going on, your doctor may perform:

 - A pipelle test: This is where they take a sample of the lining of your uterus.
 They do this by sticking a thin tube into your vagina and up into your uterus.

 - A hysteroscopy: This is where your doctor looks inside your uterus with a tool called a hysteroscope.
 Yup, this one is also inserted vaginally.